-The Wayne SWCD Board of Supervisors will hold their monthly board meeting on Tues., Sept.
-3, 2024 at 8:30 a.m.
+The Wayne SWCD Board of Supervisors will hold their regular monthly board meeting on Tues., Nov.
+12, 2024 at 8:30 a.m.

 The meeting will be held in the SWCD office located on the lower level of the County Administration Building, 428 West Liberty Street, Wooster, Ohio.